 Welcome to Iraq.

-The geniuses at self-congratulation advise Iraq to push ISIS back into Syria.
+America's military experts advise Iraq to push ISIS back into Syria.

 Iraqi security forces and their U.S. partners are divided about where to next confront Islamic State after their victory over the extremist group in Tikrit last week.